-A look back on 2018 – As 2018 is now at a close, it’s time to reflect on what was a very busy year and it will be forever marked as a turning point for the Heritage Centre.
+A look back on 2018 – December 2018, as the year is now at a close, it’s time to reflect on what was a very busy year and it will be forever marked as a turning point for the Heritage Centre.

 In January I was researching a drowning that occurred off the coast of Achill in 1847 when 19 men from Keel lost their lives in a horrific storm.
 Word of my research soon spread through Achill and I received a telephone call from the Achill Historical & Archaeological Society inquiring if I would be interested in giving a talk to the society’s members, without hesitation I of course agreed.
 This stepped up my research efforts and the talk soon grew from ‘The Drowning’ to ‘Achill 1830-1850’ incorporating the famine in Achill, the drownings and the evictions and all that took place in those twenty years.